bucsspring2024/final-project-noah-s-team-it-s-just-me/README.md

     3. Verify that the bread moves left
     4. Press the 'D' key
     5. Verify that the bread moves right
-    6. Press the 'W' key
+    6. Press the 'W' key or hold the 'W' key
     7. Verify that the bread moves up/jumps (the bread has infinite jumps)
     - Expected Outcome: The player’s bread should move left, right, and up/jump in response to the key inputs